PMR (Private Mobile Radios)

 Radio frequencies are in great demand, and uncoordinated use can cause interference to other users, both Scout and other organisations (we do not have exclusive use of the channels).
 Interference can have serious consequences for safety of life.
 Improper use may also interfere with the conduct of business or cause annoyance to the private individual.

 Because of this, it is illegal to use radio transmitters in the UK except under licence issued by Ofcom.
-Unauthorised use of equipment which requires a licence is illegal and could mean immediate termination of use, a fine of up to £5,000 and/or six months imprisonment on summary conviction.
-Or, for conviction on indictment, an unlimited fine, two years imprisonment and the forfeiture of the equipment.
+Unauthorised use of equipment which requires a licence is illegal and could mean immediate termination of use, a fine of thousands of pounds and, in severe cases, criminal prosecution.

 If you get your own radios there are a number of licensing options depending on your requirements.

-The Scouts holds a Simple UK Business Radio Licence from Ofcom, and the simplest way for members to license their radios is to use this licence.
-Full details are found in the Terms and Conditions document, the main restrictions on a Simple UK licence are:
+The Scouts holds a Business Radio (Simple Site) Licence from Ofcom, and the simplest way for members to license their radios is to use this licence.
+Full details of the requirements for using this as a sub-licensee can be found in the Terms and Conditions.

-If your proposed usage of your radios does not fit within these restrictions there are other licences that you can apply for that will be more applicable.
+If your proposed usage of your radios does not fit within these terms and conditions there are other licences that you can apply for that will be more applicable.
 Please note that these applications should be made to Ofcom directly, not The Scouts.

 For using a mast, base station or repeater at a specific site (ie activity centre):